h2oai/datatable/docs/api/dt/countna.rst

         Input columns.

     return: FExpr
+        f-expression that counts the number of missing values for each column from `cols`.
+If `cols` is not provided, it will return `0` for each of the frame's group.
-        f-expression having one row, and the same names and number of columns as in `cols`.
-All the returned column stypes are `int64`.
+        The returned f-expression has as many rows as there are groups, it also has the same names and number of columns as in `cols`.
-        If `cols` is not provided, 0 is returned per group.

-    except: TypeError
-        The exception is raised when one of the columns from `cols` has an obj64 type.
+        All the resulting column's stypes are `int64`.

     Examples